|Posted by Kristen House on February 6, 2019 at 11:05 PM|

 Tanya S.M.
 Kennedy sent me a signed book plate for her novel The Battle for Trimera.

 If you're planning on selling your book on Amazon Kindle—which, let's be honest, of course you are—it's critical that you have keywords in place for readers to find your book if they want to read a story like yours.
 You'll be able to configure your book's keywords on your setup page from the Kindle Dashboard.

 "It doesn’t matter if your book is listed in a certain search that a lot of people are searching if there are a million other options in there as well," Tanya told me.
 "So, I looked into using Google Keywords where you can actually see numbers as well as keywords.
 It offers you statistics of how many people are searching for exactly those keywords.
 It [also] gives you similar keywords searches with the same info.
 If you are searching 'sword and sorcery' it will give you similar keywords like 'aurthurian' that you may not have thought about.
 I got a couple of keywords from this."

-BONUS!
-6 Other Less Common Marketing Tactics
+Other Marketing Tactics

 Tanya is no newbie to the self-publishing world, and despite her new list of marketing tactics, she's sticking with some tried-and-true methods that worked for her in the past.